TommyGymer/Flight-Sim/Analysis.md

 ---
 ### Overview
 ---
-- RC-PC will be a model aircraft flight simulation.
-- It is intended as both a game and a realistic simulator.
-- It should be capable of allowing a user to create their own aircraft.
-- This process should be possible using only knowledge of Blender.

 #### A market gap for a model flight sim

 The available flight sims currently on the market are designed with full scale aircraft in mind, making them unsuitable for people wishing to increase their flight hours on model aircraft.